Guidance for employers about DBS checks, including how to apply, registering with the DBS and the code of practice.

 - The LPF convey the information to the DBS informing us of the withdrawal request

-Registered Body Withdrawal Request - please provide the:
+Registered Body Withdrawal Request

 - applicant’s full name